orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 ### Key Takeaways

-- In order to do anything peer-to-peer, you'll need to be connected to the global IPFS network
+- In order to do anything peer-to-peer, you will need to be connected to the global IPFS network
 - If you started offline, the default configuration is restorable
 - Your node announces itself to the network via its _swarm_ addresses
 - Your node will connect to _bootstrap_ peers automatically, and you can manually connect to peers on command